Statistic (role-playing games): Attributes

 An attribute describes to what extent a character possesses a natural, in-born characteristic common to all characters in the game.
 Attributes are also called statistics, characteristics or abilities.

-Most role-playing games use attributes to describe characters’ physical and mental characteristics, for example their strength or wisdom.
+Most role-playing games use attributes to describe the physical and mental characteristics of characters, for example their strength or wisdom.
 Many games also include social characteristics as well, for example a character's natural charisma or physical appearance.
 They often influence the chance to succeed in a skill or other tests by addition to a die roll or by determining the number of dice to be thrown.
 As a consequence, usually a higher number is better, and ranges can be as small as 1–5 (for numbers of dice) or as great as 1–100 (when adding to results of percentile dice).
 In some games, attributes represent linearly increasing ability (e.g. in Tunnels and Trolls, where a character can lift 10 lbs per point of Strength) whereas in others a small increase can represent a major gain in ability (e.g. in the DC Heroes/Blood of Heroes system, where +1 to Strength doubles a character's lifting capacity).

 Some games work with only a few broad attributes (such as Physical or Mental), while others have a greater number of more specific ones.
 Most games have about 4–10 attributes.

 Most games try to give all attributes about the same usefulness to a character.
 Therefore, certain characteristics might be merged (such as merging a Charisma-type and a Willpower-type attribute into a single Personality attribute), or split into more attributes (such as splitting physical "Comeliness" from Charisma in the original Unearthed Arcana), or even ignored altogether (for example, Intelligence and Charisma in a hack and slash adventure).
 In many games, a small set of primary attributes control a larger number of derived statistics such as Armor Class or magic points.

 During character creation, attribute scores are usually determined either randomly (by rolling dice) or by distributing character points.
 In some games, such as World of Warcraft, the base attribute scores are determined by the character's race and class (however the vast majority of stat points will be obtained through end-game gear/equipment).
 Because they represent common, in-born characteristics and not learned capabilities (as skills do), in many games they are fixed for the duration of the game.
 However, in some games they can be increased by spending experience points gained during the game, or as part of the process of "levelling up".